Wide-Grip Chest-Supported T-Bar Row

 The Chest Supported T Bar Row Wide Grip targets the upper back and rear delts while minimizing lower back involvement through chest support.
+The wide grip biases upper-back width and rear deltoid recruitment.

 Category